Definition, Types, and Examples of Retail

 What Are Different Types of Retail Stores?

-Here are some examples of the different types of brick-and-mortar retail stores where consumers can purchase products for immediate use or consumption.
+Here are some examples of the different types of retail stores where consumers can purchase products for immediate use or consumption.

 - Department Stores: Sell a wide range of merchandise that is arranged by category into different sections of the physical retail space.
 Some department store categories include shoes, clothing, beauty products, jewelry, housewares, etc. Examples of department store retailers include Macy's, Nordstrom, and JCPenney, to name just a few.